mraplus/mraplus.github.io/README.md

 =================
 This site contains teaching tools for learning about the solar system.

-Created by Adam, Dhruba, and Ishan
+Created by Dhruba and Ishan
+## Special thanks ##
+Adam for going to his sister's something